Welcome to Bearkat Transfer Camp

 Do people really dress up for the social events?

-Yes, of course we do!
-You do not need to have an expensive costume to participate either.
+There will not be any theme nights this year but we will still have many of the theme night activities.
+You do not need to have an expensive costume to participate.
 The cheesier, the better!!

 Who do I contact for more information?